thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 ## Set up the database

-For setting up the database locally in this way this way you need to have PostgresQL installed.
+For setting up the database locally in this way you need to have PostgresQL installed.

 ```sh
 psql postgres